 Benchmark Tests: In order to help you with test preparation, the week before every midterm exam I will give out a "benchmark test," on WebAssign.
+You will have multiple tries at each exam, the first try will be timed.

 Exams.
 There will be three in-class midterm exams and a comprehensive final exam.
-The midterm exams will be on Sept.
-22, Oct.
-20 and Nov.
-17.
+The midterm exams will be on Feb.
+18, Mar.
+17 and Apr.
+21.

 Midterms.
 There will be three closed-book, in-class midterm exams.
 Each is worth 15% or your final grade.
+The first midterm will be given on TBD during lecture, the second midterm will be given TBD during lecture and the third will be given TBD during lecture.
 You are not allowed to use a calculator during the midterm and final exams but you can prepare and use one 8.5" by 11" sheet of paper (both sides) with handwritten notes of your choice.
-However, no explicit examples are allowed on your sheet of notes.

 Final Exam.
-The final exam will be cumulative (covers all material) and takes place on Thursday December 15th from 12:30pm to 2:30pm.
+The final exam will be cumulative (covers all material) and takes place on Thursday May 12th from 10:15am to 12:15pm.

 Supplemental Activity and Maintenance / Improvement: As part of an initiative to increase student success in MATH 123, the math department has set up Supplemental Activity (SA) tutorial sessions designed to help students who need additional support and practice.
 There are eight of these sessions every week starting with the second week of classes; the schedule will be posted on our course website.
 The SA program is mandatory for all students (except those specifically exempted), and your attendance will count towards your Maintenance/Improvement credit.
 I will notify you whether your attendance at an SA session is mandatory or exempted.
 See "Grading Policy" below for details.
 Note that all students, regardless of exempt status, are invited to attend tutorials.
-The easiest way to improve your grade is to attend all SA sessions if you are required.